suppeboi/flowers/README.md

 Linux: https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

 ```
 $ wget <url>
 $ sh Miniconda3-latest-<OS>-x86_64.sh
 ```

+<b>NOTE!!
+If you get the message ```wget: command not found```you don't have wget installed, and you can instead open and download the script through a browser</b>

 Running the script will trigger a bunch of prompts, one of which is

 ```
 Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]